ELF Award 2024

 The ELF award is given each year to an individual who has made an outstanding contribution to the service of human health.
 Not only does this award recognise the work that this person has done, but it also provides an opportunity for the ELF/ERS to acknowledge an important figure in the field of public health.
 Please see below the list of previous recipients of the award as an example of the usual awardees and past topics covered.

-We are now seeking nominations for the ELF Award 2024.
 The criteria for the award are as follows:

 1. The recipient must have made a significant contribution to the field of public health/public awareness.